Nela's Art Studio

 Their victimhood is now soundless, part of the ground, but not without a voice.
 Their broken skulls are now sculptures,

 telling their story in a different, elevated way.
-They are now whispering their truth even stronger, and the terrible facts about their executioners.
+They are now whispering their truth even stronger, and the terrible facts a

 Their motionless horror can bring aesthetics, emotion, and absurdity all in one view.